 A constructor of a record R can be used to cast an instance m of a model, block, connector class M to a value of type R, provided that for each component defined in R (that do not have a default value) there is also a public component defined in M with identical name and type.
 A nested record component of R is handled as follows, if the corresponding component of M is a model/block/connector a nested record constructor is called - otherwise the component is used directly; and the resulting call/component is used as argument to the record constructor R. If the corresponding component of R in M is a conditional component, it is an error.
-The instance m is given as single (un-named) argument to the record constructor of R. The interpretation is that R(m) is replaced by a record constructor of type R where all public components of M that are present in R are assigned to the corresponding components of R. The record cast can be used in vectorized form according to section 12.4.6.
+The instance m is given as single (un-named) argument to the record constructor of type R where all public components of M that are present in R are assigned to the corresponding components of R. The record cast can be used in vectorized form according to section 12.4.6.